SMAkbar/ai-flyer-frontend/docs/features/2025-01-29-frontend-ai-image-generation-display.md

 ## Summary and background

-When flyer information extraction completes with confidence > 90%, the backend automatically generates three promotional images (time/date, performers, location).
+When flyer information extraction completes with **all extracted fields having individual confidence levels above 90%**, the backend automatically generates three promotional images (time/date, performers, location).
 The frontend needs to display these generated images in the flyer detail page, allowing users to view, download, and potentially use them for Instagram posting.

 This feature builds on:
 - Backend AI image generation feature (automatic generation when confidence > 90%)